ricallinson/php-require/README.md

 ### module->exports

-* {Object}
+* {Array}

 The `$module->exports` object is created by the Module system as a PHP array.
-Sometimes this is not acceptable, many want their module to be an instance of some class.
+Sometimes this is not acceptable, many want their module to be an instance of some class or a variable.
 To do this assign the desired export object to `$module->exports`.

     $module->exports = new MyClass();

+or;

+    $module->exports = "My Variable";

 ### module->id